 About Magic Filters

-Magic Filters are designed, tested and brought to you by underwater photographers Dr Alex Mustard and Peter Rowlands.
+Magic Filters are designed, tested and brought to you by underwater photographers Dr Alex Mustard and Peter Rowlands!
 The original Magic filter came about through Alex wanting to develop a filter to extend the types of images he could take.
-While refining the filter in the Red Sea with Peter, other photographers who saw our images begged us not to keep the filter for ourselves.
+While refining the filter in the Red Sea with Peter, other photographers who saw our images persuaded us not to keep the filter for ourselves.
 And so Magic Filters was born.
 Despite the name, there is no Magic.
 All our filters are custom recipes that we have found produce the best results while taking photographs underwater.

 Peter Rowlands exploring a shipwreck.
 Taken with Magic Filter. © Alex Mustard (2006)